arewadataScience/ArewaDS-Machine-Learning/README.md

 > 🌍 Travel around the world as we explore Machine Learning by means of world cultures 🌍

 Arewa Datascience presents this 10-week online course, as part of the Arewa Datascience Fellowship.
-The contents of the course are adopted from Microsoft's ['ML-For-Beginners'](https://github.com/microsoft/ML-For-Beginners) and ['DS-For Beginners'](https://github.com/microsoft/Data-Science-For-Beginners) courses.
+The curriculum for this course were adapted from Microsoft's ['ML-For-Beginners'](https://github.com/microsoft/ML-For-Beginners) and ['DS-For Beginners'](https://github.com/microsoft/Data-Science-For-Beginners) curricula.
 In this curriculum, you will learn about **data manipulation (preprocessing and visualization)** and **classical machine learning**, using pandas and Scikit-learn libraries.
 The curriculum does not include deep-learning, as it is anticipated to be covered in the future (during the second cohort).

 We acknowledge the content creators in [THANKS.md](THANKS.md)